psrenergy-docs/ncp-release-notes/docs/home.md

 ### NCP

+* Added minimum up-time and down-time constraints for hydropower units.
 * Reviewed and updated the reporting of battery marginal costs.
 * Added output for the marginal cost of generic constraints.
 * Added a protection mechanism for plants whose fuel-consumption function includes a negative independent term.